Ruach/ruach.github.io/_posts/2020-05-19-gem5-simobject.markdown

 system.mem_ctrl.port = system.membus.master
 ```

-In the above python configuration script, it instantiates CPU, crossbar, and
+In the above Python configuration script, it instantiates CPU, crossbar, and
 DRAM.
 Also, it connects the CPU to memory through the crossbar.
 I mentioned that
 GEM5 implements each hardware component as CPP class to simulate it.
 Then, does
-the above python script instantiates CPP class? or another python class objects?
+the above Python script instantiates CPP class? or another Python class objects?
-For example, GEM5 implements System class in CPP and python both.
+For example, GEM5 implements System class in CPP and Python both.
 The answer is
-python class!
-I will cover how this python classes used in the script will be
+Python class!
+I will cover how this Python classes used in the script will be
 transformed into actual CPP classes.
 Furthermore, I will tell you how these
 hardware components can be connected each other to provide full system emulation.

-#### Python class as a wrapper for instantiating CPP
+### Python class as a wrapper for instantiating CPP
-We don't know how python class will instantiate CPP class objects, but when we
+We don't know how Python class will instantiate CPP class objects, but when we
 look at the implementation of constructor function of the CPP and attributes
-of python class, we can reason guess python class is relevant with the parameter
+of Python class, we can reason guess Python class is relevant with the parameter
 required for instantiating the CPP class object.
 Let's see!

 ```cpp